liquidprompt/liquidprompt/README.md

 threshold, with a colormap, going more and more red with decreasing power;
 * the average of the processors load, if it is over a given limit, with a colormap that becomes more and more noticeable with increasing load;
+* the average temperature of the available sensors in the system (generally CPU and MB);
 * the number of detached sessions (`screen` or `tmux`), if there are any;
 * the number of attached sleeping jobs (when you interrupt a command with Ctrl-Z and bring it back with `fg`), if there are any;